-Bone and colleagues established that species of Euastacus are susceptible to increasing temperature ($Bone\ et\ al.\ 2014$, $Bone\ et\ al.\ 2017$): $E.\ sulcatus$ (mountain crayfish) became sluggish ~23°C and were effectively incapacitated at ~27°C ($Bone\ et\ al.\ 2014$).
-Bone et al. (2014) also reported a limited capacity to adapt to higher temperatures in $E.\ sulcatus$, but that capacity was far too small to provide any confidence that the species could adapt sufficiently to reduce the effects of predicted increases in environmental temperatures ($Bone\ et\ al.\ 2014$).
-Lowe et al. (2010) similarly documented a restricted capacity for $E.\ sulcatus$ to physiologically adapt to increasing temperatures.
-Additionally, faced with conditions of supra-optimal temperatures (e.g. short-term heatwaves, and/or long-term increased environmental temperature) the montane species of Euastacus will have little opportunity, if any, for behavioural thermal regulation as stream and burrow waters already provide the coolest refuges in their montane habitats ($Bone\ et\ al.\ 2014$).
+Bone et al. (2014) established that some species of Euastacus are susceptible to increasing temperature (Bone et al. 2014, Bone et al. 2017): E. sulcatus (mountain crayfish) became sluggish ~23°C and were effectively incapacitated at ~27°C (Bone et al. 2014).
+Bone et al. (2014) also reported a limited capacity to adapt to higher temperatures in E. sulcatus, but that capacity was far too small to provide any confidence that the species could adapt sufficiently to reduce the effects of predicted increases in environmental temperatures (Bone et al. 2014).
+Lowe et al. (2010) similarly documented a restricted capacity for E. sulcatus to physiologically adapt to increasing temperatures.
+Additionally, faced with conditions of supra-optimal temperatures (e.g. short-term heatwaves, and/or long-term increased environmental temperature) the montane species of Euastacus will have little opportunity, if any, for behavioural thermal regulation as stream and burrow waters already provide the coolest refuges in their montane habitats (Bone et al. 2014).

-It is not known if smaller or larger specimens (or species) are more, or less, susceptible to the effect(s) of temperature or if the temperature tolerance of more southerly distributed species is different, but the size of the small $\it E. sulcatus$ used in the Bone et al. (2014) study was comparable to that of $\it E. vesper$:
+It is not known if smaller or larger specimens (or species) are more, or less, susceptible to the effect(s) of temperature or if the temperature tolerance of more southerly distributed species is different, but the size of the small E. sulcatus used in the Bone et al. (2014) study was comparable to that of E. vesper.